gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - For a build that uses the `cpp-lib` plugin:
     - Can run `gradle mainSharedLibrary` to build the main shared library.

-# Story: Separate C++ compilation and linking of binaries
+## Story: Separate C++ compilation and linking of binaries

-This story separates C++ compilation and linking of binaries into separate tasks, so that 1) object files built from other languages can be linked into a binary, and
+This story separates C++ compilation and linking of binaries into separate tasks, so that:

+1. Object files built from other languages can be linked into a binary.
-2) so that the object files can be consumed in different ways, such as assembling into a static library.
+2. Object files can be consumed in different ways, such as assembling into a static library or linking into a shared library.

 - Split `LinkExecutable` and `LinkSharedLibrary` task types out of `CppCompile` task type.
 - Change the `cpp` plugin to add a `CppCompile` and `LinkExecutable` task for each `ExecutableBinary`.